Chemical Diversity in Protoplanetary Disks and Its Impact on the Formation History of Giant Planets: Numerical and compositional model

 \subsection{Compositional model of the disc}

-To characterise the chemical environment in which the giant planet forms and migrates, we used an updated version of the compositional model presented in Paper I. The model quantifies the composition of the disc over its key components: rocks, organics, ices, and gas.
-In this work, we introduce a more realistic abundance profile for the organics and we revise the treatment of the volatile component to allow for different evolutionary scenarios and ionisation levels.
+To characterise the chemical environment in which the giant planet forms and migrates, we used an updated version of the compositional model presented in Paper~I. The model quantifies the composition of the disc over its key components: rocks, organics, ices, and gas.
+In this work, we introduce a more realistic abundance profile for the refractory organic carbon and we revise the treatment of the volatile component to allow for different evolutionary scenarios and ionisation levels.
 Here, we outline the key features of the model and we provide details on its refinements.
 We refer the reader to Paper I for a complete discussion.

-We assumed a solar composition for both the star and its hosting protoplanetary disc.
+We adopted the protosolar composition for both the star and its hosting protoplanetary disc.
 The protosolar elemental abundances, which characterise the original mixture of gas, were taken from \citet{asplund2009} and \citet{scott2015a,scott2015b}.
 Overall, they result in mass fractions $X=0.7148$, $Y=0.2711$, and $Z=0.0141$, of H, He, and heavy elements, respectively.
 The gas composition sets the initial conditions for the condensation sequence across the disc, which regulates the distribution of the elements among the different phases (gas and solid) and carriers (rocks, organics, gas, and ices).
-As in Paper I, we focused on four tracing elements: C, O, N, and S. Their partitioning between the three components and the solid and gas phases was derived from Solar System data and recent results from astrochemical models, as discussed below.
+As in Paper I, we focus on four tracing elements: C, O, N, and S. Their partitioning between the three solid components and between the solid and gas phases is derived from Solar System data and recent results from astrochemical models, as discussed below.